MutsFM/computercraft/trafficlights/README.md

 You need to place the **startup-plc** file from the main traffic lights folder on your pedestrian light computer, and title it `startup`.

 You then need to select the files for the traffic scenario that fits your needs from the `WPD` folder.
+See the 'File Naming Convention' near the top of this readme to identify which file suits your traffic scenario.

 You however need to title the traffic light program as `trafficlight` on your traffic light computer in Minecraft.